Xigtun/xps-9570-mojave/README.md

 use the install efi to install Mac OS Majave(10.14)

-then replace the EFI folder reset kextcache.(you may reboot severl times)
+then replace the EFI folder rebuild kextcache.(you may reboot severl times)

 #### Working